-Sierra Bancorp (BSRR) is headquartered in Porterville, and is in the Finance sector.
-The stock has seen a price change of 12.69% since the start of the year.
-The parent company of Bank of the Sierra is paying out a dividend of $0.18 per share at the moment, with a dividend yield of 2.66% compared to the Banks - West industry's yield of 1.85% and the S&P 500's yield of 1.95%.
+Headquartered in Porterville, Sierra Bancorp (BSRR) is a Finance stock that has seen a price change of 6.74% so far this year.
+Currently paying a dividend of $0.18 per share, the company has a dividend yield of 2.81%.
+In comparison, the Banks - West industry's yield is 1.89%, while the S&P 500's yield is 1.89%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.72 is up 12.5% from last year.
-In the past five-year period, Sierra Bancorp has increased its dividend 5 times on a year-over-year basis for an average annual increase of 16.29%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Sierra Bancorp's current payout ratio is 35%, meaning it paid out 35% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $0.72 is up 12.5% from last year.
+Over the last 5 years, Sierra Bancorp has increased its dividend 5 times on a year-over-year basis for an average annual increase of 16.29%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Sierra Bancorp's current payout ratio is 33%, meaning it paid out 33% of its trailing 12-month EPS as dividend.

 BSRR is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $2.25 per share, with earnings expected to increase 17.19% from the year ago period.
+The Zacks Consensus Estimate for 2019 is $2.21 per share, representing a year-over-year earnings growth rate of 15.10%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report